Geonkick-Synthesizer/geonkick/doc/Documentation.md

 show the current selected percussion from the list that can be controllable.
 In the kit list the current percussion will be emphasized too.

  - "left click" on the percussion name to select the current percussion
  - "left double click" on the percussion name to edit its name
  - "add" button (an icon with "plus") to add a new default percussion
  - "open" button (an icon with an up arrow) opens an kit preset
  - "save" button (an icon with an down arrow) save the kit preset
  - "remove" button (an icon with cross) will remove the percussion
  - "copy" button will copy a percussion and add it into the list
- -  "#x" label at the end of the percussion line shows the audio output channel of the percussion.
-The user can change this value by "left click" or "scroll" on the "#x" label
+ - the button and the and of percussion line will show a popup for selecting the MIDI key
  - the columns labels shows the MIDI key a percussion can be mapped.
 "Any" label tells that the percussion will be played by pressing on any key.
- - "green circle" - which percussion to which key is mapped and can be changed by "left click" on the grid cell.
+ - "green circle" - which percussion to which output channel is mapped, and can be changed by "left click" on the grid cell.
  - slider for limiter of the current percussion
  - "M" button - mute the current percussion